-The Department of Religious Studies’ Library (located in Manly 200-A, adjacent to the student/faculty lounge) houses the Department’s video/DVD collection as well as standard reference resources and current periodicals in the study of religion that will be of use to all of our students.
+The Department of Religious Studies’ library (located in 200-A Presidents Hall, adjacent to the student/faculty lounge) houses the department’s video/DVD collection, as well as standard reference resources in the study of religion that will be of use to all of our students.

 As with the lounge, the library will be kept open each day during the department’s regular office hours.
 Occasionally, the library is used for teaching upper-level seminars, at which time its door will be closed.
 See the sign-up board on the door.